jaxlub/PEGASUS/README.md

 ![Pipeline](./pipeline_diagra.png)

-____(insert name here) is a Hybrid Genome Assembly Tool using long and short-reads.
-Prior to assembly, read quality is assessed using Nanoplot and FastQC, followed by the trimming of short-reads.
+Pegasus is a Hybrid Genome Assembly Tool using long and short-reads.
+Prior to assembly, read quality is assessed using Nanoplot and FastQC, followed by the trimming of short-reads and long-reads.
 Subsequently, all reads undergo the removal of extraneous human, prokaryotic, or viral components through Centrifuge.
-Long-reads are initial denoted into contigs via Flye before entering Hapo-G where contigs are polished with short-reads.
-The polished contigs are then re-scaffolded to the initial long-reads by NtLink.
-This is then polished again with Hapo-G and is output as an assembled genome in ```Results/.../HAPOGMAP/hapog.fasta```.
+Long-reads are initial denoted into contigs via Flye before entering Hapo-G where the contigs are polished with short-reads.
+The polished contigs are then re-scaffolded to the initial long-reads via NtLink.
+This is then polished again with Hapo-G and is output as an assembled genome in ```Results/.../Hapog2/hapog.fasta```.
 Furthermore, this genome is scaffolded onto an input genome, ideally of the same species or close relative, for a further mapped genome in ```Results/.../ragtag.scaffold.fasta```.
 Both the Hapo-G-refined genome and the Ragtag-scaffolded genome undergo Busco, Quast and Mosdepth processes to assess genome quality and read depth.